AB 2743 and California’s Peer-to-Peer Car Sharing

 “For the most part, everyone’s been on board,” Pacheco replied.
 “It’s received bipartisan support, so we’ve been fortunate.
 But that doesn’t mean we haven’t worked hard — we’ve worked hard from the very beginning.”

-That bipartisan momentum is no small feat.
-In an era when legislative gridlock is common, AB 2743 has attracted cooperation from both sides of the aisle because its core principle — protecting innovation while maintaining fairness — resonates across party lines.
+That bipartisan momentum is significant.
+In an era of frequent legislative gridlock, AB 2743 has attracted cooperation across party lines because its core principle — protecting innovation while maintaining fairness — resonates widely.

 What AB 2743 Actually Does

-At its heart, AB 2743 is a clarification bill — one designed to fix an unintended consequence in California law.
+AB 2743 is a clarification bill, crafted to fix an unintended consequence in California law.

-A previous piece of legislation (SB 1107, authored by Senator Bill Dodd) raised minimum insurance requirements for most motorists.
-But in doing so, it inadvertently increased the financial responsibility limits for peer-to-peer car-sharing platforms far beyond what’s reasonable.
+A previous measure, Senate Bill 1107 (SB 1107) authored by Senator Bill Dodd, raised minimum insurance requirements for most motorists.
+In doing so, it also swept peer-to-peer car-sharing platforms into higher “financial responsibility” limits that were never intended for them.

 “It would ensure car-sharing businesses stay viable here in the state of California,” Pacheco explained.
 “Consumers should be allowed to rent out their vehicles — it’s a good source of income and helps many families and constituents.”

-Under existing law, car-sharing platforms must already maintain insurance coverage three times higher than a personal auto policy.
-If the 2025 increase takes effect, those limits could rise even further, potentially driving companies like Turo and Getaround out of California.
+Under current law, car-sharing platforms must already maintain insurance coverage three times higher than a personal auto policy.
+If the 2025 increase takes effect, those limits could rise even further, potentially making it too costly for companies like Turo and Getaround to operate here.

 “Most importantly,” Pacheco emphasized, “this bill will keep businesses like Turo here in California.
 And that’s what’s important.”

-California has long been known as a hub for innovation — but also as one of the most complex regulatory environments in the country.
+California is known as a hub for innovation — but also as one of the most complex regulatory environments in the country.

 “There’s nothing more important than trying to make California more attractive to business,” Susman said.
 “We don’t exactly have the reputation for being super business-friendly.”